dentarg/auth0-blog/_posts/2017-08-27-exception-handling-and-i18n-on-spring-boots-apis.markdown

  The official language in Brazil is Portuguese (`pt`), but as the language spoke there is quite different from Portugal, we opted to have a translation crafted specially for Brazilians.
 This is everything we need to do to support the Portuguese variation spoken in Brazil.
 Now, whenever a user express that they want messages in Brazilian Portuguese, Spring Boot will search the `messages_pt_BR.properties` file to get the appropriate message.

- In the next section we will see how to interact with the API to get user-friendly messages in both languages, English and Brazilian Portuguese.
+ In the next section we will see how to interact with the API to get user-friendly messages in both languages: English and Brazilian Portuguese.

 ## Aside: Securing Spring Boot Apps with Auth0